igneel777/atlys-scraper/README.md

   1. We will be using Redis as our message queue and cache store.
   2. We will simply use docker to run redis.
   3. Use `https://www.docker.com/` to download docker.
-  4. Once docker deamon is up and running.
-We will start a container with redis in it and expose the port for our application to use.
+  4. Once docker deamon is up and running, We will start a container with redis in it and expose the port for our application to use.
      ```bash
      docker run -d -p6379:6379 redis
      ```
      This will pull the latest redis image and run it in detatched mode.
-Note you
+Note you will see the container id in terminal once the container is up and running.
 </details>

 <details>